 4. Clitoral Piercing Infections

-In order to avoid such infections, you should avoid sexual contact and the exchange of bodily fluids in your vaginal area until the piercing is fully healed.
+In order to avoid these infections, you should avoid sex and the exchange of bodily fluids in your vaginal area until the piercing is fully healed.